caslabs/caslabs.github.io/projects/manoafitconnect.com.md

   <img class="img-fluid" src="../img/manoafitconnect.com/MFCLogo.png" style="display: block; margin: 0 auto;">
 </div>

 Manoa Fit Connect, a pioneering gym connectivity platform tailored for University of Hawaii at Manoa students.
 Developed using [MongoDB](https://www.mongodb.com/), [Meteor](https://www.meteor.com/), and [React](https://reactjs.org/) for a dynamic user experience, deployed as a full-stack application accessible via web browsers.
-Visit our project: [Manoa Fit Connect](http://manoafitconnect.com)
+Visit our app: [Manoa Fit Connect](http://manoafitconnect.com) and Visit our project: [https://manoa-fit-connect.github.io/](https://manoa-fit-connect.github.io/)

 My colleagues and I co-founded a pioneering gym connectivity platform, Manoa Fit Connect, specifically tailored to address the challenges faced by University of Hawaii at Manoa (UHM) students at the gym.
 Within a short period of Upon launching, our platform experienced rapid adoption, driven by its robust technical framework.
 Utilizing MongoDB for efficient data handling, and Meteor for seamless real-time communication, the application supported a dynamic front-end experience that effectively streamlined interactions among users. .
 We developed an intuitive full-stack application that not only facilitates seamless interactions between gym-goers but also showcases Manoa's gym equipment and routines, making fitness more accessible and enjoyable.